eddieschoute/quasci.com/_drafts/2018-1-17-thinkqsim-Andrew.md

 [^2]:  Kempe, Julia; Kitaev, Alexei; Regev, Oded (2006).
 "The complexity of the local Hamiltonian problem".
 SIAM Journal on Computing.
 35 (5): 1070–1097. arXiv:quant-ph/0406180v2 Freely accessible. doi:10.1137/S0097539704445226..

 [^3]: http://www.ias.ac.in/article/fulltext/reso/007/09/0069-0077

-Future simulations by quantum computers could be used to study the behavior of chemical structures like proteins and crystals, or even probe exotic materials like high-temperature superconductors (Garnet Chan).